dbt-labs/docs.getdbt.com/website/docs/reference/global-configs/legacy-behaviors.md

 </VersionBlock>

-### `require_resource_names_without_spaces`
+### No spaces in resource names

+The `require_resource_names_without_spaces` flag enforces using resource names without spaces.

 The names of dbt resources (models, sources, etc) should contain letters, numbers, and underscores.
 We highly discourage the use of other characters, especially spaces.
 To that end, we have deprecated support for spaces in resource names.
-When this flag is set to the `True`, dbt will raise an exception (instead of a deprecation warning) if it detects a space in a resource name.
+When the `require_resource_names_without_spaces` flag is set to `True`, dbt will raise an exception (instead of a deprecation warning) if it detects a space in a resource name.

 <File name='models/model name with spaces.sql'>